outscale/terraform-provider-outscale/website/docs/index.html.markdown

 * `secret_key_id` - (Optional) The 3DS OUTSCALE secret key.
 It must be provided, but it can also be sourced from the `OUTSCALE_SECRETKEYID` [environment variable](#environment-variables).

 * `region` - (Optional) The Region that will be used as default value for all resources.
 It can also be sourced from the `OUTSCALE_REGION` [environment variable](#environment-variables).
 For more information on available Regions, see [Regions Reference](https://wiki.outscale.net/display/EN/Regions%2C+Endpoints+and+Availability+Zones+Reference).

+* `endpoints` - (Optional) The custom endpoint that will be used as default value for all resources.
+For more information on available Regions, see [Regions Reference](https://wiki.outscale.net/display/EN/Regions%2C+Endpoints+and+Availability+Zones+Reference).